CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/check-foreign-exchange-rates.md

 ## TL;DR
 Currencycloud's API provides two endpoints for checking foreign exchange rates.
 1. Get indicative foreign exchange rate information for one or more currency pairs in a single request - [Get Basic Rates](/api-reference/#get-basic-rates).
-2. Get a detailed, tradable rate quote to convert money from one currency to another.
-The quotation provided will be based on the [spread table](/guides/integration-guides/adding-an-fx-spread) of the authenticated user.
-There is also the option to provide a specific date for the conversion to occur - [Get Detailed Rates](/api-reference/#get-detailed-rates).
+2. Get a detailed, tradable rate quote to convert money from one currency to another - [Get Detailed Rates](/api-reference/#get-detailed-rates).
+The quote provided is based on the [spread table](/guides/integration-guides/adding-an-fx-spread) of the authenticated user.
+There is also the option to provide a specific date for the conversion to occur.

 Detailed instructions are given below.